1 Peter the Great. A man of height

 Peter’s most characteristic trait, was his passion for ship building, and thanks to the expert advice from foreigners, all of whom were confined in Moscow’s German Suburb, the first Russian fleet was assembled.
-Once Ivan died and Sofia stripped of power and imprisoned in a convent, Peter set off to Western Europe with his Grand Embassy.
-He insisted in travelling incognito, under the name Peter Mikhailov, although his unusual height thwarted his attempts to remain low-profile.
+Once Ivan died, and Sofia was stripped of power and imprisoned in a convent, Peter set off to Western Europe with his Grand Embassy.
+He insisted in travelling incognito, under the name Peter Mikhailov, a totally useless disguise given his considerable stature.

 Peter’s refined his shipbuilding skills in Zaandam, Amsterdam and London’s dockyards, while recruiting many skilled foreigners to teach the uninterested Russian population, who would rather that Peter had left them in peace.
 A foreign ambassador in London said of Peter that, rather than civilising his subjects the Tsar seemed to want to turn them into sailors.

 Apart from skills, Peter also acquired multi-coloured hobbies.
 Like rock stars pick drugs during international tours, Peter picked incisive medical tools.
 And who better to practice on than your own servants?
 Although Peter wasn’t totally unskilled, his terrified servants still concealed their sickness.
 Just imagine your giant boss offering to cure you, if you dare call sick.

 #4 St Petersburg.
 Peter’s biggest accomplishment

 Returning to the land of the vodka, which Peter and his jolly company downed like authentic Russians, he had already made plans to wage war on the Swedish Empire, siding with Poland and Denmark.
 The allies happily believed that declaring war on the 18 year old Charles XII was a good idea.
 It wasn’t.

 The Great Northern War lasted 21 years, but Peter finally got what he wanted: access to the Baltic Sea.
 In 1703, on the shores of the river Neva, Peter laid the foundations for the Fortress of Peter and Paul, which grew to become Saint Petersburg, Russia’s capital until 1917.
 Russians weren’t much enthusiastic about living in a desolate marsh, where their houses flooded frequently.
 But Peter was adamant.